SygyzyH/OpenCL-Transcripter/README.md

 The compiled result does not staticly include the machine data, it expects to find it in `./machine/...`.
 This means that after compiling, a folder named `machine` with all the included binary files must be in the same directory as the executble.

+Currently the audio interface `audio.h` is written for Windows only, therefore, using Windows (or some kind of emulation) is also required.

 ## Usage
 Running `build.bat` will build the project from source and produce `comp.exe` (on Windows).
 By default, `build.bat` will also run the program with the debug `-d` flag.